-Mull has an amazing variety of rock types, giving varied climbing and scenery.
+Mull has an amazing array of rock types, providing varied climbing and scenery.

 There are hundreds of climbs on dolerite crags to go at, these are mostly round the west coast and extend over most of Mull.
 Climbs often follow well protected cracks but there are also face climbs on flakes and crimps.
 Ardtun north east of Bunessan has many quality climbs up to E4, the biggest crag faces north.
 On the north west coast of Mull there are shorter but sunnier crags with numerous routes.